RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 Sometimes applications are available via containers on our *Jupyterhub portal*.
-This includes many Bioinformatics applications, Rstudio, etc. Below are the steps to start a container that will provide Rstudio along with a few other applications.
+This includes many Bioinformatics applications, Rstudio, etc. Below are the steps to start a container.

+1.  **Authenticate at Jupyterhub portal**

-1. Point your browser
+   Point your browser
    to `https://hpc3.rcic.uci.edu/biojhub3/hub/login <https://hpc3.rcic.uci.edu/biojhub3/hub/login>`_
    You will see the following screen where you will Use your usual login credentials (UCInetID and password) to sign in: